JessycaMoraes/Pos-DataScience-UEA/Module 2 - Programming for Data Science/README.md

 - 🧾 Generate a dataset called `duvidasDb` with the extracted questions;
 - 📊 Analyze the questions from multiple perspectives:

-### 🔍 Static Analysis
+### 🔍 Data Overview
+- Summary with the statistics of the original data, i.e. without any pre-processing;
+- Statistics can be presented through tables and/or graphs.

+### 📚 Question Classification
-- Total number of tweets;
+- Identify types of questions related to:
-- Average character length;
-- Time span between questions.
+  - Diseases - When the question is about the disease.
+It should be noted that the disease is identified by several names.
+Example: coronavirus, corona, COVID-19, etc.
+  - Medications - When the question is about the use of a certain medication in the treatment of the disease.
+  - Organizations - When the question is about a certain entity or organization.
+TV stations, the Ministry of Health or companies are examples of organizations.
+  - People - When the question is about a certain person.
+For example, the question may be about the actions of a certain politician or famous person during this pandemic period.

 ### ⏳ Temporal Analysis
+- You can consider the time interval of days, weeks or months;
+- Perform a temporal analysis of the questions that make up the dataset.
+Example:
-- Was there an increase in the number of questions over time?
+  - Has there been an increase in the number of questions over time?
-- Did the types of questions change as time progressed?
+  - Has the profile of the questions changed over time?

 ### 🗺️ Geographic Analysis
-- Use latitude and longitude data to:
-  - Detect patterns in similar questions from the same regions.

-### 📚 Question Classification
+- A geographic (spatial) analysis of the questions that make up the dataset should be performed;
+- Example of geographic analysis:
+  - a) Do users from different regions ask questions with different focuses?
+- This analysis can also be performed at different levels of area (city, state or region);
-- Identify types of questions related to:
+- Present the distribution of user questions by region;
-  - Diseases
-  - Medications
-  - Organizations
-  - People
+- An analysis of this distribution should be performed.
+Example:
+  - Present the reasons (or hypotheses) for the occurrence of this distribution.

 ---